 1. Set up a Few Goals and Rewards for the Upcoming Year.

 Keep in mind that these goals should focus on good behavioral reports, getting ready for school on time, getting to bed early, and completing assignments.
-There is a large spectrum of ways positively reenforce your child’s behavior.
-Be sure to provide praise and encouragement to them, as children with ADD and ADHD respond better to this then to criticism.
+There is a large spectrum of ways to positively reenforce your child’s behavior.
+Be sure to provide praise and encouragement to them, as children with ADD and ADHD respond better to this than to criticism.
 (If you catch them being good, remark on it whenever possible!)
 Other examples of rewards include staying up later on weekends if they got to bed early during the week, allowing for extra “media time” (TV, movies, music, games) or “outside time” for getting homework done on time and correctly, or allowing the first child ready for school “shotgun” in the car on the way to school.
 Find what works best for your child.

 2. Inspire Good Habits: Agree on a Daily Routine

 When school starts, the family should have a conscious idea of what their particular routine will be.
 Sit down as a family and come up with a time that everyone should be out the door and list all the things that need to take place to make this happen, ie. time to wake up, bathroom time, breakfast time, preparation time, etc. Some habits that help streamline the process include selecting clothes to wear the night before they go to school, having their backpacks ready to go and by the door the night before, and even eating dinner as a family helps.
 You can utilize this time as a bonding experience for everyone by utilizing interaction.
 You’d be surprised how much good comes from talking about one “positive daily event” and one “negative daily event” while at the table together.

 3. Take Advantage of Special Services and Meet with Your Child’s Teacher